Secondary: Religion, Worldviews and Philosophy

 Through developing your knowledge as a professional and as a subject specialist.
 First, the course is designed to induct you into the knowledge about your subject specialism.
 The teaching of religion and philosophy has a long and multifaceted history within the UK; in order to define and to sharpen your own approach to teaching RE and philosophy, you will be required to grasp the traditions of practitioners who have preceded you.
 Second, you will deepen your knowledge within your subject specialism.
 You will read and discuss works by academic theologians and philosophers and consider their place in the teaching of religion and philosophy; you will expand your knowledge of religious practice; you will deepen your knowledge of religious texts and their interpretations; you will widen your horizons with profound philosophical writings.
 Third, you will develop professional knowledge to support your subject specialism.
 You will survey a range of educational research pieces which shape your teaching practice as you have a better understanding about learning, reading and memory.

-In these ways and others, the course will develop you as a scholarly and able practitioner, one who is conferred with the knowledge and skill to become a leading voice within the field of religious and philosophical education.
+In these ways and others, the course will develop you as a scholarly and able practitioner, one who is conferred with the knowledge and skill to become a leading voice within the field of religious, worldviews and philosophical education.

 How much funding will I get?